BLKSerene/Wordless/README.md

 <span id="doc-eng-wordlist"></span>
 ### Wordlist [[Back to Contents]](#doc)
-In *Wordlist*, you can generate wordlists for different files.
+In *Wordlist*, you can generate wordlists for different files and calculate the raw frequency, relative frequency, dispersion and adjusted frequency for each token.

-In addition, you can generate line charts or word clouds for wordlists.
+In addition, you can generate line charts or word clouds for wordlists using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.

-You can filter the results by clicking **Filter Results** or search in results by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.
+Lastly, you can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 1. **Rank**:<br>
     The rank of the token sorted by its frequency in the first file in descending order (by default).
 You can sort the results again by clicking the column headers.